ethduke/_telegram_easy_summary/README.md

 - `-o`, `--output`: Output file path (optional, output to console if not specified)
 - `-s`, `--summarize`: Enable/disable summarization (default: enabled)
 - `-m`, `--model`: Model to use for summarization (default: claude-3-5-sonnet, can be set to an Ollama model name)
+- `--unread`: Fetch only unread messages from the channel (uses the channel from config if none specified)

 ## Example Output